dreessen-n/volunteer_job_board/proposal_info/proposal-README.md

 ### Primary Roles:

-David Gonzales: Front End
+David Gonzales: Front End and will do the demo for the class

-Neal Dreessen: Back End
+Neal Dreessen: Back End and did the wireframe and ERD for the proposal

 ### MVP requirements: